Which framework is ideal for your product?

 - Dependency injection: Angular’s dependency injection feature is a handy tool that helps developers test and understand applications better.
 DI provides developers with all the dependencies, making it one of the most popular features of Angular.

 - Client-side MVC framework: Client-side MVC framework is important when working with HTML and data on your page.
 MVC frameworks are tools that help manage web page interactions and data collections.
-Angular provides a feather-light solution for creating a balance between the client logic and server.
-Angular also enables developers to quickly write client side web applications by using the basic principles in the MVC software design patterns as well.
+Angular provides a feather-light solution for creating a balance between the client logic and the server.
+Angular also enables developers to quickly write client-side web applications by using the basic principles in the MVC software design patterns as well.

 Disadvantages of Angular

 - Flexibility issues: Since Angular does not work too well with tools that are not specific to the framework, it increases test/build time by a huge margin.

 - Problem with the ‘Angular logic’: Angular works in a certain way and developers need to adapt to its logic rather than the other way around, which causes a set of some very unusual problems, such as being restricted to tools that are only within its ecosystem.

 - Complicated framework: Angular takes a while to master owing to its complicated framework and needs considerable learning time, which might not be suitable for every developer.

 Angular should be your preferred choice when you need your product to be compatible with all browsers and if the complexity of your app is in the range of low to medium.